ConorRyan11/H2O_Machine_Learning/README.md

 # H2O_Machine_Learning
-A neural network was trained to predict the energies of water molecules using displaced and rotated geometries of the molecule.
+In this repository training and testing is performed on a neural network to predict the energies of water molecules in various geometries involving both the displacement and rotations of positions of the atoms within the molecule.